-The way I see cooking is that every dish has its base,
+The way I see cooking is that it is a chemistry experiment

-an elementary food that we love so much that we want to test the limit of enjoyment by adding in our personal flavor.
-Whether it’s pasta (tomatoes, olive oil), Alfredo (cream), or Thai curry (coconut Milk), they all have a base.
-This recipe is my version of Thai Red Thai Curry.
-This usually that takes about 30mins but recently I have been experimenting with my slow cooker.
+where we can experiment by adding in our personal flavour.
+This recipe is my version of Red Thai Curry.
+This usually takes about 30mins to make but recently I have been experimenting with my slow cooker.
 This machine has gifted me the pleasure of soft meat.
 Yeah you heard what I said.
-Though initially, I didn’t understand the benefit of setting your food in the morning and having it ready by the time you come home because I just couldn’t wake up early enough, but I have found my work around.
-The value in the recipe is in the efficiency, so no to reason not to experiment on your own with the extra time you save.
-If you are using a different slow cooker, you would want to check-out the Tips and Hints of the manual to see how you can improve on the method, and please share to the community below.
+Though initially, I didn’t understand the benefit of prepping your food in the morning and having it ready by the time you come home because I just couldn’t wake up early enough.
+However, I have now found my work around.
+The value in this recipe is in its efficiency, so no reason not to experiment on your own with the extra time you save.
+If you are using a different slow cooker, you might want to check-out the Tips and Hints of the manual to see how you can improve on the method, and please share to the community below.

 Prep Time: 25 mins Cook Time: 4-6 hrs (Slow-cooker)